Marker Logo

 [east side of marker]

+Inscription.
 In September 1860, Antoine Gordon arrived from Madeline Island and established a trading post at the junction of the St. Croix and Eau Claire rivers.
 This land had long been the summer home of the Chippewa Indians who used the Brule-St. Croix waterway as their route from Lake Superior to the Mississippi River.
 Gordon's Trading Post later became the Village of Gordon.
 (Marker Number 56.)

 Location.
 46° 14.795′ N, 91° 48.071′ W. Marker is in Gordon, Wisconsin, in Douglas County.
-Marker can be reached from Packer Avenue north of Spruce Drive, on the right when traveling north.
+It can be reached from Packer Avenue north of Spruce Drive, on the right when traveling north.
 Marker is at a small park east of US Highway 53.
 Touch for map.
 Marker is in this post office area: Gordon WI 54838, United States of America.
 Touch for directions.

-More about this marker.
 This is a Wisconsin Registered Landmark – Number 56 – Wisconsin Council for Local History.

-Photographed By K. Linzmeier, June 12, 2011
+Photographed by K. Linzmeier, June 12, 2011

 2. Antoine Gordon Marker